 Our CTUs are always in interested in hearing from academics and clinicians who have an idea for a cancer clinical trial and would like to work with a CTU to develop it.
 To find out more about how to work with a CTU, explore the list below to find an appropriate unit for your research.

 Our Clinical Trial Fellowship award supports clinicians with an interest in clinical trials and who would benefit from further training within a Clinical Trial Unit.
 Fellows receive up to three years of training, with funding to cover salary, running expenses and equipment.

 Director: Dr Richard Adams

 The Wales Cancer Trials Unit focuses on research understanding the mechanisms that cause solid and blood cancers; as well as screening and early diagnosis and improved diagnosis, stratification, prevention and treatment strategies.

 Director: Professor Judith Bliss

 ICR-CTSU clinical trials focus on breast, urological and head and neck cancers, as well as in other rarer cancer types including melanoma, sarcoma and ovarian cancer.
-The CTU specialises in phase II exploratory and phase III randomised trials of new treatments and technologies (including radiotherapy), and understanding cancer biology and treatment response using biomarker-driven trial designs.
+The CTU specialises in phase 2 exploratory and phase 3 randomised trials of new treatments and technologies (including radiotherapy), and understanding cancer biology and treatment response using biomarker-driven trial designs.

 Director: Professor John Neoptolemos